-The year abroad (Part 3) counts as one final Part module in the calculation of the final degree result, i.e. 15 ECTS (30 CATS).
+The year abroad (part 3) counts as one second Part module plus one final Part module in the calculation of the final degree result, i.e.15 ECTS (30 CATS).

-Final Part modules contribute to the result of the final examination, as do those awarded in years 2 and 3, but they are double-weighted in the calculation of the final degree result.
+Final Part modules contribute to the result of the final examination, as do those awarded in Parts 2 and 3, but they are double-weighted in the calculation of the final degree result.